-The security of living environments and working spaces as well as the protection of urban environments and critical infrastructure are central topics in the business unit Security.
+The security of living environments and working spaces as well as the protection of urban environments and critical infrastructure are central topics in the business unit Security and Resilience.
 Through targeted risk management, solutions against extreme conditions such as explosions, impacts, fire, strong wind events and earthquakes can be elaborated.
 The RHT model developed at EMI to describe the dynamic behavior of concrete is used worldwide in the hydrocode Autodyn.
 Especially developed engineering codes allow the calculation of limits for the dynamic loading capacity of materials such as steel, reinforced concrete, masonry and glass, and the possibilities for reinforcement of these.
 With the further development of ultra-high performance concrete and concept solutions for loading scenarios such as, for example, impact events in consequence of airplane crashes, the institute offers protection solutions to improve the residual load-carrying capacity of building structures.
 Polymer concrete (bio concrete), a material which was especially developed for the absorption of energy, shows considerable damage reduction under impact loading and explosion events.
 In order to examine the impact of the bedding (structure-soil interaction), triaxial tests of soil samples during short-time loading are used when considering tunnel safety.

 The Ernst-Mach-Institut conducts research regarding new sensor technology which helps task forces retrieving injured people quickly and safely during and after a crisis situation.
 Built-in sensor networks provide real-time information about the condition of building structures, enabling task forces to avoid dangerous areas.
 The development of high-speed X-ray-systems with 3D imaging allows a contact-free inspection of containers and, therefore, the detection of hazardous materials.